AutomaApp/documentation/docs/blocks/blocks-group.md

 ---
-title: Group Block
+title: Blocks group
 ---

-# Group Block
+# Blocks group

 Groups other blocks together inside one container, this way you can make the workflow looks more organized.